dimasfadlinugraha/EarthquakeSimulator/README.md

 ## How To Run Project
 * First create a project in unity
-* Name that project 'EarthquakeSimulator'
+* Name that project `EarthquakeSimulator`
-* Clone repository and set local path directed to your 'EarthquakeSimulator' project directory
+* Clone repository and set local path directed to your `EarthquakeSimulator` project directory
 * All Done!

 ## Team